Update Applicable to:

 Private employers that implement a vaccine mandate are required under the law to recognize religious and medical exemptions.

-To claim a religious exemption, an individual need only “provide his employer with a short, plain statement” indicating the vaccination requirement violates a tenet of their deeply held religious conviction.
+To claim a religious exemption, an individual need only “provide his [or her] employer with a short, plain statement” indicating the vaccination requirement violates a tenet of their deeply held religious conviction.

 Medical exemptions can include the presence of antibodies, an earlier positive COVID-19 test result, or pregnancy.
 The law is silent on how long prior positive test results or antibody tests can exempt employees from an employer’s vaccine requirement.